 The war on drugs has failed, but is legalization of cannabis the answer?
 Five years after full legalization of cannabis, filmmakers Jane Wells and Barbara Bossuet looks beyond the headlines and hysteria to take an intimate journey into the lives, homes and thoughts (sometimes drug-fueled) of Coloradans either invested in cannabusinesses or committed to teaching the world what legalization has wrought.
 Meanwhile, overwhelmed law enforcement juggle with the blazed new world, still finding out what the new normal looks like in the still-evolving world of legal cannabis.

 The film examines the New York City transgender activism movement - spanning from Stonewall era to the present - in a decades-long struggle to acquire civil rights, recognition under the law and society and fighting against discrimination, including the fight for SONDA and GENDA.
 It's an untold chapter of the LGBT history revisited 50 years after Stonewall.
-Interviews with the most active transgender activists of recent times, with a particular focus on transgender women of color, as well as never-seen-before footage of key events of LGBT history, including LGBT pioneer icons Sylvia River and Marsha P Johnson, highlight the film.
+Interviews with the most active transgender activists of recent times, especially transgender women of color, as well as never-seen-before footage of key events of LGBT history, pioneer icons Sylvia River and Marsha P Johnson, highlight the film.

 A grieving father seeks answers after his 14-year-old son dies by suicide.
 He uncovers painful truths about the lives of teens, the impact of unfettered access to internet and social media, and the shocking rise of depression among America’s youth.
 The journey brings him together with young suicide survivors, prevention experts, and parents trying to understand the 70% increase in adolescent suicide.
 Seeking to find the warning signs that were missed, he instead finds ways to reverse the isolation and disconnectedness that is killing our youth.